 Visit the Aquarium of the Pacific, the largest aquarium in Southern California and the country’s fourth most visited, to view its diverse array of aquatic activities and more than 50 exhibits.

 More than 12000 species are found in the world’s largest sea aquarium.
-In the Southern gallery you will definitely come across sharks, sea lions, eels, seals which will steal your breath away.
+In the Southern gallery, you will come across sharks, sea lions, eels, and seals which will steal your breath away.

-The Northern Gallery has animals from Bering sea.
-Sea otter, diving birds, and octopuses are on display.
+The Northern Gallery has animals from the Bering Sea.
+Sea otters, diving birds, and octopuses are on display.